-Cardiol's net loss for the year ended December 31, 2019 was \$13,684,023 and for the year ended December 31, 2018 was \$15,893,735.
-We have not generated any revenue to date and it is possible that we will never have sufficient product sales revenue (if any) to achieve profitability.
+Cardiol's net loss for the year ended December 31, 2020 was \$20,640,935 and for the year ended December 31, 2019 was \$13,684,023.
+We have recently started generating revenue and it is possible that we will never have sufficient product sales revenue to achieve profitability.
 We expect to continue to incur losses for at least the next several years as we or our collaborators and licensees pursue clinical trials and research and development efforts.
-To become profitable, we, either alone or with our collaborators and licensees, must successfully market our pharmaceutical cannabidiol and develop, manufacture and market our current product candidates, as well as continue to identify, develop, manufacture and market new product candidates.
+To become profitable, we, either alone or with our collaborators and licensees, must successfully market our pharmaceutical cannabidiol and develop, manufacture, and market our current product candidates, as well as continue to identify, develop, manufacture, and market new product candidates.
 It is possible that we will never have significant product sales revenue or receive royalties on our licensed product candidates.
 If funding is insufficient at any time in the future, we may not be able to develop or commercialize our products, take advantage of business opportunities, or respond to competitive pressures.